WatForm/fortress/core/src/main/scala/fortress/modelfinders/README.md

 The ModelFinders used in one project are usually packaged together in one file.

-**ModelFinderRegistry.scala must be kept up-to-date as a mapping from strings to class names for model finders that the user can choose**
+**ModelFinderRegistry.scala must be kept up-to-date as a mapping from strings to class names for model finders that the user can choose.
+An error will be thrown at run time if the string does not match the class name.**

+**Class names must match file names.**